Emergency Procedure

 Saturday 25th October - All 25 seen

-I said my goodbyes at 12:15 leaving most resting on the grass near the southeast corner, while a few stragglers were slowly making their way towards them.
+I said my goodbyes at 12:15, leaving most of the cattle resting peacefully on the grass near the southeast corner, with a few stragglers still grazing their way back.
+The Sussex cattle had also emerged from the woodland and were grazing toward the main group.

 No comments: